mvolkmann/redux-easy/README.md

   user: {firstName: ''}
 };

-// The specified component is rendered in the element with id "root"
+// The specified component is rendered in the element with
-// unles the "target" option is specified. reduxSetup({component: <App />, initialState});
+// id "root" unless the "target" option is specified. reduxSetup({component: <App />, initialState});
 ```